Columbia College (Missouri): 1960s–present

 In 1970 the college changed from a four-year conservative all-female college to a liberal coeducational college, and changed its name to Columbia College.
 Between 1970 and 1971, more than 70 courses as daring as cycling and flying were added to the curriculum; all graduation requirements except freshman English and a GPA of 2.5 were dropped; more foreign students were admitted; and a host of lifestyle choices such as off-campus living for juniors, a relaxed dress code, and smoking were allowed.
 President W. Merle Hill said in 1971 that the time had come to openly allow discussions of poverty, the Vietnam War, racism, sex, drugs and abortion.
-All this was a radical departure from the college's conservative heritage and alienated some students and alumni.
+All of this was a radical departure from the college's conservative heritage and alienated some students and alumni.

-President W. Merle Hill said in 1971, “I would like to bring education screaming and kicking into the 1970s.
-Then we would only be about 70 years behind ...
-Instead of pounding something into students’ heads, you have to permit young people to create their own lifestyle.
+President W. Merle Hill said in 1971, "I would like to bring education screaming and kicking into the 1970s.
+Then we would only be about 70 years behind. ...
+Instead of pounding something into students' heads, you have to permit young people to create their own lifestyle.
 If you dictate, they will rebel.
-The best way to teach is to let your own lifestyle be such that they want to follow, not rebel.”
+The best way to teach is to let your own lifestyle be such that they want to follow, not rebel."

 The college began educating military personnel in St. Louis at the request of the military, making it one of the first colleges in the country with extended campuses on military bases.
-This was the start of the Extended Studies Division first headed up by Dr. William Brown, who would later go on to serve as Executive Vice President of the college.
-Two years later, the college launched the Evening Campus, geared to adult learners.
-Today, the college has 33 extended campuses around the country serving more than 25,000 military and civilian students each year, including one in Guantanamo Bay, Cuba.
+This was the start of the Extended Studies Division first headed up by Dr. William Brown, who would later serve as executive vice president of the college.

+Two years later, the college launched the Evening Campus, geared to adult learners and nontraditional students.
+Columbia was the first college in the city to offer evening classes.

+Today, the college has 33 extended campuses around the country, serving more than 25,000 military and civilian students each year, including one in Guantanamo Bay, Cuba.

 In 1995, Columbia College offered its first graduate degree with a Master of Arts in Teaching, followed by a Master of Business Administration and a Master of Science in Criminal Justice.
-These degrees are offered through evening classes in Columbia, Mo., and at select extended campuses around the country.
-In 2000, the college launched its Online Campus, which now offers more than 500 online courses and 18 online degrees.
+These degrees are offered through evening classes in Columbia, and at select extended campuses around the country.
+In 2000, the college launched its online campus, which now offers more than 500 online courses and 18 online degrees.

-The Columbia College Cougars women's volleyball program captured two consecutive National Association of Intercollegiate Athletics (NAIA) championships in 1998 and 1999 with perfect 45-0 and 44-0 records, respectively.
-And in honor of what would have been alumna Jane Froman’s 100th birthday, a centennial celebration was held at Columbia College November 9–11, 2007.
-A DVD of the movie, "With a Song in my Heart," with added new segments, also premiered.
+The Columbia College Cougars women's volleyball program captured two consecutive National Association of Intercollegiate Athletics (NAIA) championships in 1998 and 1999 with perfect 45–0 and 44–0 records, respectively.

+Locations and campuses

+The main location in Columbia has two campuses, the Day Campus and the Evening Campus.

+The Evening Campus is geared for adult learners and nontraditional students.
+In 2019, more than 9,400 students graduated from the Evening Campus.
+As of 2023, the Evening Campus had 724 students.
+The Day Campus is for traditional students.